plixxer/YouTube-Parties/README.md

-# electron-react
+# YouTube Parties
-base project for react applications using electron configured with typescript.
+A project for organizing and creating synchronous YouTube Parties.
+Inspiration from COVID-19.
+This project base is inherited from [electron-react](https://github.com/plixxer/electron-react).

 Install dependencies:
 ```console